Durmitor National Park

-The Park is located at wide mountain region in the northwestern part of Montenegro, surrounded by rivers Piva and Tara and there are 23 mountain tops over 2300 meters of altitude.
-Park is 39000 acres large and includes 82 kilometers of canyon of the Tara with altitude of 1600 meters above river level.
+The Park is located in a wide mountain region in northwestern Montenegro, surrounded by rivers Piva and Tara.
+It spans 39,000 acres with 23 mountain tops over 2300 meters of altitude.
+Moreover, it includes 82 kilometers of the Tara Canyon, which rises 1600 meters above river level.

-Durmitor’s region is the most important part of Dinara mountain range, characterized by high peaks, abundant forests and deep gorges.
+Durmitor’s region is the most important part of the Dinara mountain range, characterized by high peaks, abundant forests, and deep gorges.
 Canyon of Tara is the largest in Europe and has over 1500 kinds of flora and 130 kinds of birds.
-There are 17 glacier lakes in the Park and the highest top in Montenegro is Bobotov kuk (2522 m).
+There are 17 glacier lakes in the Park, and the highest top in Montenegro is Bobotov kuk (2522 m).

 Tara River Panorama

-Since 1980 Park and canyon of Tara are under protection of UNESCO.
-In 1977 canyon was proclaimed world ecological reserve.
-Seven zones of Park are among special protected areas (ICUM):
+Since 1980, Durmitor National Park and the Tara Canyon have been under UNESCO protection.
+In 1977, the canyon was proclaimed a world ecological reserve.
+Seven zones of the Park are among special protected areas (ICUM):

 • Uncut forest of fir